Patient information: Hives (urticaria) (Beyond the Basics)

 Acute hives — Most cases of hives are acute and will not last beyond a few days to a week or two.
 Triggers of acute hives can include the following:

-Painkillers (eg, codeine and morphine), muscle relaxants used in anesthesia, and IV contrast dye used in X-ray procedures can also trigger hives.
+Painkillers (eg, codeine and morphine), muscle relaxants used in anesthesia, and intravenous (IV) contrast dye used in radiograph procedures can also trigger hives.
 (See "Drug eruptions".)

 However, it is important to remember that: